jtlapp/electron-affinity/README.md

 - Supports invoking APIs on ancestor classes of API class
 - // see https://github.com/Microsoft/TypeScript/wiki/Breaking-Changes#extending-built-ins-like-error-array-and-map-may-no-longer-work
   Object.setPrototypeOf(this, CustomError.prototype);
-- Electron strips everything but the error message from errors sent to or received from either main or renderer, and I'm not adding them back in.
+- Electron strips everything but the error message from errors sent to or received from either the main process or the renderer, and I'm not adding them back in.
 - Electron auto-restores some classes (e.g. Date)

 ## TBD: Type considerations:

+- Utility for getting in-place API type errors.
 - Wrapping APIs in functions that reveal type mismatch
 - Is void return enforced?
 - Any way to require an argument to have the class name of a generic?
 - Can't pass multiple different API types to binding

-## TBD: To Do:

-- Decide on an appropriate default binding timeout.
-- Utility for getting in-place API type errors.
-- Explain how to organize main and window API references.

 ## Reference

-(Why is auto-save appending an empty code block?)
+TBD